antonia-white/space-invaders/README.md

 ## User Stories

 As a user of the Space Invader game, I want to:
   1. have fun playing the game
-    2.
+  2. have easy to use controls to play the game with
   3. visit a retro looking game for an enjoyable/nostalgic experience
   4. navigate through the website and game easily and fluidly
   5. access instructions on how to play the game and game aims
   6. see a scoreboard of local highscores
   7. ...
   8. ...

 ***